SoulKyu/my-homelab/README.md

 Here is the list :

+- bazarr : automatically download subtitle in French when none exist
 - cert-manager : permit to automatically generate and renew lets-encrypt certificate for my Endpoints
 - cert-manager-scaleway : generate my dns records for lets-encrypt validation
 - flaresolverr : permit to bypass captcha for some of my indexer
+- headscale : VPN service that makes the devices and applications you own accessible anywhere in the world, securely and effortlessly.
+It enables encrypted point-to-point connections using the open source WireGuard protocol, which means only devices on your private network can communicate with each other.
 - homarr : my homepage with all my applications / informations
 - jellyfin : my personal media server for my personal usage of video streaming
 - jellyseerr : movies and series requests